ereekaur/finance/README.md

 can keep his own bounty.
 Furthermore the chance of winning the jackpot worth 1050$ after knocking someone out is 1/1000.
 Suppose that some player is skilled in a way that the prize vector (70, 23, 18, 15, 13, 0) corresponds to the probability vector  (3/100, 3/100, 4/100, 4/100, 4/100, 82/100).
 Moreover let us also define a random variable
 Y * 1.25 * 1.2^X describing the bounty prize where X and Y are random variables itself taking values from {1,2,3,4} uniformly and (4/20, 10/20, 3/20, 2/20, 1/20) contains
 the probabilities of  knocking out zero to four players.
 Is the player able to break-even in the described tournament with the given statistics ?
-After simulating thousand times thousand games we get the following distribution:
+After simulating one thousand times one thousand tournaments we get the following distribution:

 <p float="left" align= "center">